synthizer/synthizer/manual/src/concepts/effects.md

 In order to establish or update the parameters of a route, use `syz_routingConfigRoute`.
 This will form a route if there wasn't already one, and update the parameters as necessary.

+It is necessary to initialize `syz_RouteConfig` with `syz_initRouteConfig` before using it, but this need only be done once.
+After that, reusing the same `syz_RouteConfig` for a route without reinitializing it is encouraged.

 Gains are per route and apply after the gain of the source.
 For example, you might feed 70% of a source's output to something (gain = 0.7).